 In most traditions, he is married to the goddess Hera, by whom he is usually said to have fathered Ares, Hebe, and Hephaestus.
 At the oracle of Dodona, however, his consort was said to be Dione, by whom, as is stated in Homer’s Iliad, he fathered the goddess of love, Aphrodite.

 Zeus, the god of the sky, thunder, had temples dedicated to him in Olympia, Athens, and Rome

 Zeus was also infamous for his many love affairs and conquests, resulting in many divine, heroic offspring, including Athena, Apollo, Artemis, Hermes, Persephone, Dionysus, Perseus, Heracles, Helen of Troy, Minos, and the Muses.

-He was equated with many foreign gods of the sky and weather phenomena as well, causing Pausanias to observe “That Zeus is king in heaven is a saying common to all men.”
+He was equated with many foreign gods of the sky and weather phenomena, as well, causing Pausanias to observe “That Zeus is king in heaven is a saying common to all men.”
 Zeus’ symbols are the thunderbolt, eagle, bull, and oak tree.
-Also known more poetically as the “cloud-gatherer” (Greek: Νεφεληγερέτα, Nephelēgereta) Zeus also derives certain iconographic traits from the cultures of the ancient Near East, such as the scepter.
+Also known more poetically as the “cloud-gatherer” (Greek: Νεφεληγερέτα, Nephelēgereta), Zeus derives certain iconographic traits from the cultures of the ancient Near East, such as the scepter.

 Some of the most iconic temples of antiquity dedicated to Zeus

 Temples, statues, and other monuments dedicated to Zeus and all his permutations are scattered all around Europe.
 Known as “Jupiter” in the Roman world, one of his most renowned temples was located atop the Capitoline Hill in Rome itself.
 Now reduced to merely part of a wall, the once-majestic temple has far little left of it than either the Temple of Olympian Zeus in Athens or the Temple at Olympia itself.